bradleyjay/datadog_test/datadog/answers.md

-Your answers to the questions go here.

 # Datadog Coding Challenge - Bradley Shields

+Hello Datadog, here is my livedoc created while completing the Coding Challenge.
+The first section covers my initial test for markdown and image embedding, the answers begin at "Prerequisites - Setup the Environment."

+Thank you for the opportunity to interview, I hope to speak with you soon.

 ## Format Testing - Embedding Images:

-To be sure I knew how to embed my screenshots, and that the formatting would be correct, I created the repository [datadog_test](https://github.com/bradleyjay/datadog_test).
+To be sure I knew how to embed my screenshots, and that my markdown formatting displayed as I expected, I created the repository [datadog_test](https://github.com/bradleyjay/datadog_test).
 I tried two methods to embed images from github's "Mastering Markdown" [guide.](https://guides.github.com/features/mastering-markdown/)

 1. Absolute github path